avatao-content/challenge-toolbox/README.md

     - **recommendations**: Contains external links to resources related to a challenge.
 Each line of this parameter consists of two parts.
 The first part is the corresponding URL to the resource, while the second part is the name of the recommended resource.
     - **owner**: Who owns the Intellectual Property.
 Somebody originally created a challenge and you fork it.
 In that case, we should mention the original creator, too beside the license information.
 In case of MITRE cyberacademy challenges, for example, the IP belongs to MITRE, however, we do not have a MITRE community to link the challenge to.
 Note that it is also possible that the owner equals to the content creator

-- **LICENSE** [optional]: Place here the (original) license file if necessary.
-This should be applied to copied or modified challenges in most of the cases.
-In any case, please check the license information.
 - **README.md** [optional]: Any additional information that you would like to tell about the challenge.
 If the original challenge is licensed this should be the extended README.md of that challenge.
 - **CHANGELOG** [optional]: If you modified an existing licensed challenge, please summarize what your changes were.
  - **metadata**: A directory for challenge description, summary and writeup in markdown format.
 You can use the online markdown editor [dillinger.io](http://dillinger.io) to format your text properly.